Mantsje/bachelor_project2018/README.md

 			- If the target state is final, but has outgoing transitions we need some determining mechanism that says either pop or continue in this machine
 			- If the token is NonTerminal we need to recursively find the possible initial TerminalTokens for all these NonTerminal DFSMs.
 Based on the one we find by lookahead we can determine to what context we need to go next

-### Progress
-Currently working on the last (* item) in the break down.
-The other parts are close to fully working and at least in some minimum viable product form

 ## Where to find what
 	* src::grammar